iinaraz/CellScribe/README.md

 Alternatively, download the folder as a zip -file from the [CellScribe Github](https://github.com/iinaraz/CellScribe) --> <>Code --> Download ZIP

-Or, alternatively, download ZIP from Github:
-CellScribe --> <> Code --> Download ZIP

 Navigate to the CellScribe directory

 ```